ricardobtez/leetcode/README.md

-# cpp_starter_template
+# Leetcode

-This is a template project to have as a base for new projects based on the C++ programming language
+This is a project where I will share my solutions to leetcode problems solved in c++

 ## Tools used by this project